-- Your cluster uses a cluster network provider that supports NetworkPolicy objects, such as the OVN-Kubernetes network provider or the OpenShift SDN network provider with mode: NetworkPolicy set.
-This mode is the default for OpenShift SDN. - You installed the OpenShift CLI (oc). - You are logged in to the cluster with a user with cluster-admin privileges. - You are working in the namespace that the multi-network policy applies to.
+- Your cluster uses a cluster network provider that supports NetworkPolicy objects, such as the OpenShift SDN network provider with mode: NetworkPolicy set.
+This mode is the default for OpenShift SDN. - You installed the OpenShift CLI (oc). - You are logged in to the cluster with a user with cluster-admin privileges.

+• You are working in the namespace that the multi-network policy applies to.